nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/lr.md

 the Java/enterprise environment.

 This is an ongoing project, it is neither completely finished nor abandoned.
-We doing it in our spare time, and it is not fully functional yet.
+We are doing it in our spare time, and it is not fully functional yet.

 Sources are in the private repository.
 We hope to open it some day, but right now we are ashamed to do this.
 I may show some parts as a code sample by request.
 But the whole repository contains some sensitive parts.
-Though, we started to extract authentication code from this project into open-source one, see [authkit](../authkit).
+However, we started to extract authentication code from this project into open-source one, see [authkit](../authkit).